FREE DELIVERY FOR ORDERS OVER £50

 1. First open and empty the contents of your 25 million sachet of nematodes into a bucket or container of 2.5 litres of water and mix thoroughly.

 2. Next, fill your sprayer (hand held sprayers should suffice, with filters removed - or use our Nema Super Sprayer for optimum nematode application) with the mixed 2.5 litres of nematode concentrate and add another 5.5 litres of water so you are left with 8 litres of nematode solution.

 3. Finally, spray the Codling Moth Killer solution to the lower branches and trunk of the tree (up to 1.5m from the base) and up to one square metre around the base of the tree in the soil.

 Apply with thorough coverage of the lower tree trunk and drench the soil at the base of the tree, applying approximately 1 litre of solution per tree.

 Use entire pack contents at once.
 For severe infestations, repeat the process 5 days after first treatment.

 You can store unopened nematode packs in a fridge but it is best to ensure you apply your nematodes as soon as possible for the best results.

-Codling Moth Killer nematodes are harmless to humans, and safe to apply to edible plants
+Codling Moth Killer nematodes are harmless to humans, pets and wildlife, and safe to apply to edible plants